 WNV Support Group

 Persons diagnosed with West Nile virus illnesses are invited to attend meetings of the WNV Support Group.
-Support Group meetings are sponsored by the Mississippi Methodist Rehabilitation Center at 1350 East Woodrow Wilson in Jackson.
+Support Group meetings are sponsored by the Mississippi Methodist Rehabilitation Center.

 WNV Deaths by Year